FraserLee/bevy-hotedit/README.md

 wip.
 Ignore for the moment, I'll work on this and see where it goes.

-test with `cargo test` from project root.
+test with `cargo test -- --test-threads=1` from project root.

  -----------------------------------------------------------------------------